mozilla/uniffi-rs/docs/manual/src/udl/custom_types.md

 ```

 where `Builtin` is the Rust type corresponding to the UniFFI builtin-type - `i64` in the example above.
 Thus, the trait
-implemention for `Handle` would look something like:
+implementation for `Handle` would look something like:

 ```rust
 impl UniffiCustomTypeConverter for Handle {